What is Tibialis Anterior Tendonitis

 Sometimes the tendon may have degeneration within it as well and not just inflammation.
 Degeneration typically occurs in middle-aged and older individuals.
 Symptoms are aggravated by standing and walking.

 This condition can be easily diagnosed through careful examination.
 Resisted dorsiflexion and inversion movements will reproduce the symptoms.
-Imaging is rarely done for this condition though an MRI will reveal swelling and inflammation of the lining of the tendon sheath.
+Imaging is rarely done for this condition through an MRI will reveal swelling and inflammation of the lining of the tendon sheath.
 There will often be fluid around the tendon, and there may be signs of degenerative change within the tendon also.

-Rest: In the early phase the best is to avoid all activities that induce pain.
+- Rest: In the early phase the best is to avoid all activities that induce pain.

-Ice is a simple and effective modality to reduce pain and swelling.
+- Ice is a simple and effective modality to reduce pain and swelling.
 Apply ice for 10-15 minutes every 2 to 4 hours during the initial phase.

-Protection: the physiotherapist may normally apply supportive taping or crepe bandage to help relieve pain and unload the tibialis anterior tendon.
+- Protection: the physiotherapist may normally apply supportive taping or crepe bandage to help relieve pain and unload the tibialis anterior tendon.
 Taping is normally immediately effective in providing pain relief.

-The physiotherapist utilizes a range of helpful techniques including pain relieving modalities, joint mobilizations, and strapping to assist during the painful phase.
+- The physiotherapist utilizes a range of helpful techniques including pain-relieving modalities, joint mobilizations, and strapping to assist during the painful phase.

-Anti-inflammatory medication and creams may help reduce pain and swelling.
+- Anti-inflammatory medication and creams may help reduce pain and swelling.

-Caution: A Corticosteroid injection in this region helps settle the symptoms but increases the risk of rupture of the tendon.
+Corticosteroid injection in this region helps settle the symptoms but increases the risk of rupture of the tendon.

 The rehabilitation of athletes should be carefully monitored to avoid excessive stress on the tendon.
 The training program should increase adequately over time with sufficient recovery time to avoid fatigue.
-The athletes must be well trained with plyometrics, agility drills, endurance, speed and proprioception programs to avoid reoccurrence.
+The athletes must be well trained with plyometrics, agility drills, endurance, speed, and proprioception programs to avoid reoccurrence.